symfony/symfony-docs/quick_tour/the_architecture.rst

 ``AcmeDemoBundle:Welcome:index`` means the ``indexAction`` method from the ``Acme\DemoBundle\Controller\WelcomeController`` class.

+For templates, the logical name ``AcmeDemoBundle:Welcome:index.html.twig`` is converted to the file path ``src/Acme/DemoBundle/Resources/views/Welcome/index.html.twig``.
-For templates, it is even more interesting as templates do not need to be stored on the filesystem.
+Templates become even more interesting when you realize they don't need to be stored on the filesystem.
 You can easily store them in a database table for instance.
-For instance, ``AcmeDemoBundle:Welcome:index.html.twig`` is converted to ``src/Acme/DemoBundle/Resources/views/Welcome/index.html.twig``.

 Do you understand now why Symfony2 is so flexible?
 Share your bundles between applications, store them locally or globally, your choice.